 Outbreaks of disease can cripple the wildlife’s immune system, causing the species to become endangered.
 Diseases like elephant endotheliotropic virus (EEHV), TB, and even various strains of influenza can be detrimental to a species as they are all highly contagious and could affect all animals around them, not just their own species.
 Too often, the mortality rate is higher than the survival rate because treatment does not occur or is too late.

 The Wild Animal Health Fund is helping the zoo and wildlife veterinarians and experts diagnose, treat and prevent diseases in all the species of our world by providing financial support.
 We cannot do it alone.
 In order to help the experts help the animals, we need YOUR help, too.
-You can make an impact today by donating or sharing this post on your Facebook or LinkedIn.

 Want more?
 Here are 10 ways you can help endangered animals!